-First, we imported CometChat SDK and three different components from the cometchat-components folder:
+First, we imported CometChat SDK and a component from the CometChat-UI folder:

 So far, we have built the user interface into smaller Vue.js components and before we can make use of them within the appropriate Blade templates, register them as Vue.js components, by adding them to resources/js/app.js as shown here: